-Kathryn's fifth album, tentatively titled Shadow of a Bird in Flight, will be released after the first of the coming year.
-Kathryn and other musicians have finished recording their tracks, and mixing/mastering will be completed this fall.
-Once again Kathryn is joined on the album by Will Ackerman (producer, guitar, occasional percussion), Tony Levin (bass), Jill Haley (English horn), Eugene Friesen (cello), Gus Sebring (French horn), Tom Eaton (accordion, percussion), and Charlie Bisharat (violin).
+Kathryn's fifth album, There Was a Time, will be released February 1.
+Once again Kathryn is joined on the album by Will Ackerman (guitar, occasional percussion), Tony Levin (bass), Jill Haley (English horn), Eugene Friesen (cello), Gus Sebring (French horn), Tom Eaton (accordion, percussion), and Charlie Bisharat (violin).
 Co-produced by Will Ackerman, Tom Eaton, and Kathryn, the CD was recorded at Imaginary Road Studios in Windham County, Vermont by Tom Eaton, who mixed and mastered the tracks at Universal Noise Storage in Newburyport, Massachusetts.

 eTown Concert with Will Ackerman